fbpx

 Day 21 - Quito

-This morning, you’ll take a flight to Quito, Ecuador – one of the most attractive cities in South America, sitting at an altitude of 2850 m with a view of Volcan Pichincha on the horizon.
-Constructed on the foundation of an ancient Incan city, you can explore the rich architecture of the colonial centre or Old Town.
+This morning, you’ll take a flight to Quito, Ecuador – one of the most attractive cities in South America, sitting at an altitude of 2850 m with a view of Pichincha Volcano on the horizon.
 Head to your second welcome meeting at 2 pm and get to know your new group and trip leader.
-After the welcome meeting, join your local leader for a tour of Quito's historic center.
-Catch the Matro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
+After the welcome meeting, join your local leader for a tour of Quito's historic centre.
+Catch the metro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
 You’ll also visit La Compania de Jesus, considered by many to be the most beautiful church in the Americas.
 It's claimed that seven tons of gold leaf cover the interior whilst the exterior is decorated with statues, busts, sculpted heads, and a jungle of carved leaves.
 The tour will finish at San Francisco Square, where you’ll have the option to return to the hotel, or why not get to know your new travelling companions and dine in Quito’s Old Town – your leader will have plenty of recommendations!

 Day 22 - Isla San Cristobal, Galapagos